 Occupational health and safety management for employees, customers, and visitors is covered by a myriad of laws and regulations.

-The development and implementation of an appropriate occupational health and safety management strategy should include effective reporting of concerns to the appropriate manager(s) along with an external facility to report concerns anonymously to Directors, Officers and Management.
+The development and implementation of an appropriate occupational health and safety management framework includes effective reporting of concerns to the management along with an external facility to report concerns anonymously.

 An unsafe workplace is one of the nine reportable conduct types included in the Australian Standard AS8004-2003 Whistleblowing Protection Programs for entities.

 Despite the ability to construct stringent security and develop occupational health and safety management systems, the ability to control workplace safety is often limited.
 Control is often intertwined with an over emphasis on, or replaced with trust.

 The law imposes a duty on employers to be proactive in reducing risk to health and safety.
 Directors and Officers have the ultimate duty of care, and they, together with persons concerned in the management of the company, are required to use due diligence to prevent a breach of the law.

 Early reporting and early identification of serious OHS risks are essential to being proactive.
 Workers who fear reprisals for reporting dangerous misconduct at work are far more likely to make a report with the protection of a whistleblower program.

 Liability for occupational health and safety management lapses now extends beyond damages, penalties and fines to the company, to imprisonment and hefty fines for Directors, Officers and Managers.